Comprehensive Large Group Health Insurance Solutions for Businesses

 • Some basic procedures that other companies cover may not be covered

 Blue Shield of California covers more than 4 million members in California, and is one of the largest insurers in the state.
 It works with nearly 65,000 physicians across the state, providing it with a very large and extensive network for California residents, and it works with more than 340 hospitals.
-It offers a wide variety of group health plans.
+It offers a wide variety of collective health solutions.

-Employers use Blue Shield of California to provide large group health plans to their employees so that they get access to 65,000 physicians and 340 hospitals.
+Employers use Blue Shield of California to provide collective health plans to their employees so that they get access to 65,000 physicians and 340 hospitals.

 Pros